Daniel Daly: Legacy

 According to Marine Corps lore, Daly rallied his men at the Battle of Belleau Wood by yelling, "Come on, you sons-o'-bitches, do you want to live forever?"
-This quote first appeared in And They Thought We Wouldn't Fight, a 1918 memoir by war correspondent Floyd Gibbons of The Chicago Tribune.
+This quote first appeared in And They Thought We Wouldn't Fight, a 1918 memoir by war correspondent Floyd Gibbons of the Chicago Tribune.
 Gibbons, who was attached to Major Benjamin Berry's 3rd Battalion, 5th Marine Regiment, attributed the line to an unnamed gunnery sergeant in that unit.
-Popular legend eventually credited Daly with the rallying cry, despite discrepancies in the story—Daly was a first sergeant, not a gunnery sergeant, and he was a member of the 6th Marine Regiment, not the 5th.
-Historian Alan Axelrod stated that "nobody has been found who actually heard [Daly] say it."
-Regardless, in May 1919, less than a year after the battle, Daly's story at Belleau Wood—incorporating the quote—was featured in "The Wood of Fair Water," one of six short films in The Rothapfel Unit Program, a motion picture directed by Samuel L. Rothapfel.
+Popular legend eventually credited Daly (already well known as a double Medal of Honor recipient) with the rallying cry, despite discrepancies in the story—Daly was not a member of the 5th Marine Regiment but the 6th, which was positioned to the south of where Gibbons was reporting, and Daly was a first sergeant, not a gunnery sergeant.
+Historian Alan Axelrod wrote that "nobody has been found who actually heard [Daly] say it."
+Regardless, in May 1919, less than a year after the battle, Daly's story at Belleau Wood—incorporating the quote—was featured in "The Wood of Fair Water," one of six short films in The Rothapfel Unit Program, a motion picture directed by Marine veteran Samuel L. Rothapfel.

 For his part, Daly told a Marine Corps historian that he yelled, "For Christ's sake, men—come on!
 Do you want to live forever?"
-Irrespective of the quote's wording or who spoke it, it has become firmly entrenched in Marine Corps lore, with Axelrod noting that the details do not "diminish the reality the legend is based on."
+Axelrod noted that Gibbons utilized artistic license "to impose order on chaos, to make sense of it, to extract some greater meaning from it" and that the details do not "diminish the reality the legend is based on."
+Irrespective of its origin, the quote has become deeply entrenched in Marine Corps lore, exemplified by the closing line of a 1954 eulogy of Daly in the Marine Corps Gazette: "But the Dan Daly of China, Haiti and France will remain part and parcel of our tradition as long as the Marine Corps contains any SOBs who want to live forever."

 Later life

-After leaving the Marines, Daly lived a quiet life with his sister in New York, working as a bank guard and avoiding publicity.
-He died of a heart attack in Glendale, Queens, New York on April 27, 1937, aged 63.
-He is buried at Cypress Hills National Cemetery in Brooklyn, New York.
+After leaving the Marines, Daly lived a quiet life with his sister in New York, working as a bank guard on Wall Street and avoiding publicity.
+He died of a heart attack in Glendale, Queens, New York, on April 27, 1937, aged 63.
+Instead of being interred at Arlington National Cemetery, Daly's family honored his wish that he remain near his home, and was buried at Cypress Hills National Cemetery in Brooklyn, New York.

 Decorations and honors

 Honors

 A Fletcher-class destroyer USS Daly (DD-519) was named in honor of Daly and was commissioned on March 10, 1943.

-On November 10, 2005, the United States Postal Service issued its Distinguished Marines stamps in which Daly was honored, along with three other Marine Corps heroes.
-Besides Daly, these stamps honored John Basilone, John A. Lejeune, and Chesty Puller.
+On November 10, 2005, the United States Postal Service issued its "Distinguished Marines" stamps in which Daly was honored alongside John Basilone, John A. Lejeune, and Chesty Puller.